 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
 I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!

-How to make Sourdough Discard Pumpkin Dinner Rolls
+How to Make Sourdough Discard Pumpkin Dinner Rolls

-Add all ingredients through the pumpkin pie spice to the bowl of a stand mixer.
+- Step 1: Add all ingredients through the pumpkin pie spice to the bowl of a stand mixer.

-With the mixer on low, pour in 1 Tablespoon melted butter.
+- Step 2: With the mixer on low, pour in 1 Tablespoon melted butter.
 Mix until a shaggy dough forms.

-While the rolls bake, brown the butter with the chopped sage.
+- Step 7: While the rolls bake, brown the butter with the chopped sage.

 Expert Baking Tips